Nirajn2311/Nirajn2311/README.md

-### Hello there 👋
+### Hello there 🖖

 Welcome to my profile.
 I'm a WIP Full Stack Web Developer and a Discord Bot Developer.
-I love to watch movies and tv-shows in my free time.
+I'm either reading a good novel or geeking out to sci-fi stuff in my free time.
 Check out some of projects below.

+### Currently I am
+- Working on freeCodeCamp Mobile App
+- Learning Flutter and Gatsby

 ### Languages I use and know
 - JS/TS
 - Python
 - SQL
 - HTML and CSS
-- C++ and C

 ### Frameworks/Libraries
-- Next.js
-- React.js
+- Next.js/React.js
 - Bootstrap
 - Django/Flask
 - Discord.py and Discord.js